New and Updates

 Kaleigh attended the NHERI ECO Summer Institute for early career researchers at UTSA as well as the NHERI RAPID Intensive Training Workshop at UW.

-Kaleigh presents work on climate change and earthquake hazards at 2023 Natural Hazards Workshop
+Kaleigh presents work on climate and earthquake hazards at 2023 Natural Hazards Workshop

 July 2023